 When you search for something at a search engine, the search engine might not just try to find pages on the web which match the keywords that you searched with, but may first try to expand upon those keywords by finding similar or related terms, and may substitute search terms for the ones you have chosen.

-This kind of expansion of search terms can be most visible when one of the query terms that you use is a misspelling, and a search engine might display results with the correctly spelled words if it is pretty confident that one of the terms is misspelled.
+This kind of substitute search terms are most visible when one of the query terms that you use is a misspelling, and a search engine might display results with the correctly spelled words if it is pretty confident that one of the terms is misspelled.

 How does a search engine know that a term is misspelled, or that there might be related phrases that might provide better and more helpful results to a searcher?

 One way is for the search engine to look at its query logs to see if previous searchers might have corrected or rewritten their queries after doing an initial search for the original search terms.

 Another might be for the search engine to look at an outside source of information – such as a dictionary that defines different senses of words and terms that are meaningfully related in some manner.

 This kind of query term reformation or substitute search terms may not only affect the terms that you see in search results, but also the advertisements that are shown along with those search results.
 If a possible substitution for a query is related in a meaningful enough way, ads matching the substitute search terms might be shown in response to the original query.